Special relationships: Keeping pistol shrimps and gobies

 This will readily associate with many species of goby, including many Stonogobiops, Cryptocentrus and Amblyeleotris species.

-While not the prettiest of shrimps, with brown markings, the Tiger pistol shrimp (A. bellulus) is sometimes offered and makes a good choice for pairing with several gobies.
+While not the prettiest of shrimps, with brown markings, the tiger pistol shrimp (A. bellulus) is sometimes offered and makes a good choice for pairing with several gobies.
 For example, it will act as a symbiont with C. cinctus, A. guttata, A. randalli and S. yasha, plus many more.

 Some species may live symbiotically with gobies if the mood takes them, but they may be primarily non-symbionts.